 Owen is among the men that Bowen Marsh leaves behind to defend Castle Black.
-He is kissed by Zei when wildlings are repulsed during the Battle of Castle Black.
+He is kissed by Zei when wildlings are repulsed during the battle beneath the Wall.
 Owen often forgets that King Robert I Baratheon has died, and he dreams that the king will ride to the rescue of the black brothers defending the Wall.
-The late king's brother, Stannis Baratheon, does arrive to defeat the wildlings in the Battle of Castle Black, however.
+The late king's brother, Stannis Baratheon, does arrive to defeat the wildlings in the battle beneath the Wall, however.

 A Feast for Crows